matwey/fips3/README.md

 Download [release package](https://github.com/matwey/fips3/releases/latest).

-If you haven't found your distro above than you can build from sources or contribute building packages for your favourite distro.
+If you haven't found your distro above then you can build from sources or contribute building packages for your favourite distro.
 Let us know to insert missing instructions.